MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/wa-edit-assignment-rule.md

 # Edit assignment rules

-To modify your process for automatically assigning leads, opportunities, or seller insights to sellers, you can update the conditions that you've defined in the rule.
+To modify your process for automatically assigning leads, opportunities, or insights to sellers, you can update the conditions that you've defined in the rule.

 [!INCLUDE [sales-work-assignment](../includes/sales-work-assignment.md)]